MatthewReid854/reliability/docs/Fitting all available distributions to data.rst

 -   best_distribution_name - the name of the best fitting distribution.
 E.g. 'Weibull_3P'
 -   parameters and goodness of fit tests for each fitted distribution.
 For example, the Weibull_3P distribution values are: Weibull_3P_alpha, Weibull_3P_beta, Weibull_3P_gamma, Weibull_3P_BIC, Weibull_3P_AICc.

-Confidence intervals for each of the fitted parameters are not reported by `Fitters.Fit_everything` as this would be a large number of outputs.
+Confidence intervals for each of the fitted parameters are not reported by ``Fitters.Fit_Everything`` as this would be a large number of outputs.
 If you need the confidence intervals for the fitted parameters you can repeat the fitting using just a specific distribution and the results will include the confidence intervals.
 Whilst Minitab uses the Anderson-Darling statistic for the goodness of fit, it is generally recognised that AICc and BIC are more accurate measures as they take into account the number of parameters in the distribution.

 In this first example, we will use Fit_Everything on some data and will return only the dataframe of results.